Ilya Ivashka: 2022: Top 40, US Open fourth round

 Ivashka withdrew from the Melbourne Summer Set 1, Sydney Classic, and the Australian Open due to a leg injury.

 Ivashka played his first tournament of the season at the Open Sud de France.
 He lost in the first round to Mackenzie McDonald.
+At the Rotterdam Open, he was defeated in the second round by top seed, world No. 4, and eventual finalist, Stefanos Tsitsipas.
+Seeded fifth at the Open 13 Provence, he reached the quarterfinals where he lost to third seed, world No. 9, 2020 finalist, and eventual finalist, Félix Auger-Aliassime.
+In Dubai, he was defeated in the first round by Kwon Soon-woo.

-At the Geneva Open, he reached his second quarterfinal of the season, after the one at the Open 13, defeating third seed Denis Shapovalov on the way, before losing to eventual finalist Joao Sousa.
+At the Geneva Open, he reached his second quarterfinal of the season, after the one at the Open 13, defeating third seed Denis Shapovalov on the way, before losing to eventual finalist João Sousa.

 He reached his third quarterfinal at the Rosmalen Open in 's-Hertogenbosch.
-As a result he reached the top 40, on 20 June 2022.
+As a result, he reached the top 40, on 20 June 2022.

 At the Atlanta Open, he reached the semifinals before losing to eventual champion Alex de Minaur.

 At the US Open, he reached the third round for a second time in a row at this major defeating world No. 10 and eight seed Hubert Hurkacz.
 Next he defeated 26th seed Lorenzo Musetti to reach the fourth round of a major for the second time in his career.
 He lost to Jannik Sinner in five sets.

 At the 2022 Sofia Open he defeated Mikael Ymer in an over 3 hours match and third seed Grigor Dimitrov to reach the quarterfinals.